 In this article, we'll give a high-level overview of the migration process from WooCommerce to Shopify.
 While each migration is unique, we hope this guide gives you a general idea of what order the various steps should be in.

 The first thing to do when you install the Ablestar WooCommerce Importer app is to migrate your products to Shopify.
 Migrating the products with the app allows us to keep track of which WooCommerce product matches up with which Shopify product.
 This is important for migrating the orders.

-After the product import you can the option to download a CSV summary of the import.
+After the product import, you get the option to download a CSV summary of the import.

-When you're reading to launch your store, the final step is to point your existing domain to Shopify (Shopify has helpful documentation on how to do this).
+When you're ready to launch your store, the final step is to point your existing domain to Shopify (Shopify has helpful documentation on how to do this).